r3gistry/docker_minecraft-bedrock-server/README.md

 $ docker run -v minecraft-bedrock-server:/mnt/minecraft-bedrock-server/ -d --name YOUR_CONTAINER_NAME -p YOUR_PORT:YOUR_PORT -p YOUR_PORT:YOUR_PORT/udp r3gistry/minecraft-bedrock-server:YOUR_VERSION
 ```

+After first run, stop container and make changes to `server.properties` at `minecraft-bedrock-server`.

 - To fetch logs of a container:

 ```console